ChielBruin/Gitcovery/REFERENCE.md

 ##### `changes(self)`
 - :rtype: List\[FileDiff\]
 - :return: For each of the commits in the history, the relevant part of the diff

+##### `changes_from(self, from_commit, to_commit=None)`

+Get the diff of this file between two commits.
+By default this is between the HEAD and the specified commit.

+- :type from_commit: Commit | str
+- :param from_commit: The from commit of the diff
+- :type to_commit: Commit | str
+- :param to_commit: The to commit of the diff.
+Defaults to HEAD
+- :rtype: FileDiff
+- :return: The diff between the from and to commit

+##### `count(self, pattern, at=None)`

+Count the number of occurrences of the pattern in the file contents.
+This function does not count using a regex, but simple string comparisons.

+- :type pattern: str
+- :param pattern: The pattern to count
+- :type at: Commit | str
+- :param at: Optional param to look at a specific version of the file
+- :rtype: int
+- :return: The number of times the pattern occurred

+##### `regex_count(self, pattern, at=None)`

+Count the number of occurrences of the pattern in the file contents.
+This function uses a regex, and accepts both compiled and non-compiled regexes.

+- :type pattern: re.RegexObject | str
+- :param pattern: The pattern to count
+- :type at: Commit | str
+- :param at: Optional param to look at a specific version of the file
+- :rtype: int
+- :return: The number of times the pattern occurred

 ### GitFolder